 The Ginkgo tree can grow large, therefore it is not the tree for every backyard.
 Selections are made to make it suitable for places with less space and also to meet with desired shapes etc. Upright, dwarf, narrow and conical, pendulous and variegated cultivars exist, search for them on the internet, ask for them at garden centers and nurseries.
-Cultivars are mentioned below (but no doubt there will be many more).
+Cultivars are mentioned below (but there are many more!).

-'Autumn Gold': better fall colour and/or modified broad spreading growth habit, compact form, male.
+'Autumn Gold': better fall colour and/or modified broad spreading growth habit, erect compact oval form, male.

-'Barabits Nana': small bushy form, up to 2 metres.
+'Barabits Nana/Dwarf': small bushy form, up to 2 metres.

 'Beijing Gold': shrub form, 4 m, yellow leaves also in spring and summer ( in summer somewhat striped)